Brave Search: AI

+A large language model can be asked to respond to some search queries and is aided by content from web pages in the search results.
+Summarizer was launched in 2023.
+It summarizes information from the web pages it searches and provides citations, and by 2025, was providing summaries for 30-40% of searches.
+Brave's chatbot, Leo, handled back and forth with users.

 Brave Search Premium

-Users can optionally create an account with Brave Search Premium to support Brave Search directly involving data-collection.

-As of January 2025, Brave Search is an ad-free website, but it will eventually switch to a new model that will include ads and premium users will get an ad-free experience.
+Brave Search Premium is a paid tier that is ad-free.

 Data collection

-User data including IP addresses won't be collected from its users by default.
+User data including IP addresses are not collected from Brave Search users by default.

-However, Brave Search implements some level of data collect when users opt in through the Web Discovery Project (WDP).
-No account is required for this function.

-As of May 2022, it covered over 10 billion pages and was used to serve 92% of search results without relying on any third-parties, with the remainder being retrieved server-side from the Bing API or (on an opt-in basis) client-side from Google.

 Limitations

-According to Brave, the index was kept "intentionally smaller than that of Google or Bing" in order to help avoid spam and other low-quality content, with the disadvantage that "Brave Search is not yet as good as Google in recovering long-tail queries."
+According to Brave, the index was kept "intentionally smaller than that of Google or Bing" in order to help avoid spam and other low-quality content, with the disadvantage that, as of 2022, "Brave Search is not yet as good as Google in recovering long-tail queries."